Sizing your environment

 **** These are the resource limits configured in the Kubernetes cluster and are always subject to change.

-You might wonder why the total number of process instances stored is that low.
+Why is the total number of process instances stored that low?
 This is related to limited resources provided to Elasticsearch, yielding performance problems with too much data stored there.
 By increasing the available memory to Elasticsearch you can also increase that number.
 At the same time, even with this rather low number, you can always guarantee the throughput of the core workflow engine during peak loads, as this performance is not influenced.
 Also, you can always increase memory for Elasticsearch later on if it is required.

 Camunda 8 Self-Managed